juju/docs/src/en/developer-getting-started.md

 ## Next steps

-Once you have finished testing your charm or bundle visit page [The Juju Charm Store][authors-charm-store] and consider the following topics:
+Once you have finished testing your charm or bundle visit the [Charm Store][authors-charm-store] page and consider the following topics:

  * Pushing to the store
  * Releasing to channels